 There are different types of fats, but the most beneficial for cyclists are unsaturated fats, found in foods such as avocados, nuts, seeds, and fatty fish.

 These fats help reduce inflammation, improve cardiovascular health, and provide a sustained source of energy.
-On the other hand, saturated fats, found in red meat and dairy products, should be consumed in moderation, and trans fats, found in processed and fried foods, should be avoided entirely due to their negative effects on heart health and athletic performance.
+On the other hand, saturated fats, found in red meat and dairy products, should be consumed in moderation, and trans fats, present in processed and fried foods, should be avoided altogether due to their negative effects on heart health and athletic performance.

 The correct balance of fatty acids

 Achieving a proper balance of omega-3 and omega-6 fatty acids is crucial for inflammation and recovery.
-A diet that includes fatty fish like salmon, chia seeds, and walnuts can help increase omega-3 intake, while care should be taken to avoid overconsuming vegetable oils and processed foods rich in omega-6.
+A diet that includes fatty fish like salmon, chia seeds, and walnuts can help increase omega-3 intake, while care should be taken to avoid excessive consumption of vegetable oils and processed foods high in omega-6.

 Maintaining this balance helps promote muscle recovery and reduces the risk of injury, allowing cyclists to train more effectively.